Charlotte Perriand: Les Arcs 1967–1982

 The ski resorts at Les Arcs in Savoie combined Perriand's interests in prefabrication, standardization, industrialization and mountain architecture, and has been called the climax of her career.
+Perriand herself was a passionate skier and took on the Les Arcs project following her work on the Méribel ski resort.
+The Les Arcs resort was designed for middle class guests.
+Built in several stages, the resort now has 28,000 units.
+The developer of the resort was Michel Rocard, other designers and architects who worked on the Les Arcs resort include Gaston Regairaz, Guy Rey-Millet, Robert Rebutato, Bernard Taillefer, Alain Taves, and Pierre Faucheux.
+In 1969 the first apartment buildings had been completed.
+A further three apartment blocks were completed between 1969 and 1976.

 Since guests would spend most of their time outdoors, Perriand designed minimal rooms, the minimal cell style being a hallmark of her design.
 Instead the buildings have great spaces that are open to the nature and the elements.
 Importantly standardization of the wet units (bathrooms and kitchens) increased efficiency and allowed them to build 500 inhabitable studios very quickly.

 The Chaise Longue

 Perriand was familiar with Thonet's bentwood chairs and used them often not only for inspiration but also in her designs.
 Their chaise longue, for this reason, bears some similarity to Thonet's bentwood rocker although it doesn't appear to rock when sitting on the 4-legged base.
 But when the chaise is removed from the base and set on a flat surface, it rocks very smoothly.
 The chair has double tubing at the sides and a lacquered sheet metal base.
 The legs unintentionally resemble horse hooves.
 Perriand took this and ran with it, finding pony skin from Parisian furriers to cover the chaise.
 Perriand wrote in a memoir: "While our chair designs were directly related to the position of the human body...they were also determined by the requirements of architecture, setting, and prestige".
 With a chair that reflects the human body (thin frame, cushion/head) and has decorative qualities (fabrication, structural qualities) they accomplished this goal.
 It wasn't instantly popular due to its formal simplicity, but as modernism rose, so did the chair's popularity.